python-can-define-radio/python-course/classroom_activities/Ch01_Basics/ex_3a_if_else.md

 To reminisce for just a moment, I recall coming to a fork in the road several years back.
 Initially unsure which way to go, I ultimately chose the path less-traveled, and it has made all the difference <sup>[ footnote 2](https://github.com/python-can-define-radio/python-course/blob/main/classroom_activities/Ch01_Basics/ex_3a_if_else.md#references--footnotes)</sup>.

 Back to computers.
-One way to make decisions in a programming language such as Python is by using if-statments.
+One way to make decisions in a programming language such as Python is by using if-statements.
 We can use if-statements to compare a recently obtained value against a known value or range of values.
-Based on the result of comparison, the if-statment chooses whether to perform another operation or to skip it.
+Based on the result of this comparison, the if-statement chooses whether to perform another operation or to skip it.

 The exercises below will allow you to understand how to use if-statements, and ideally, how to appreciate them.